Summer Pre-College Music

 Document Extensions = .txt, .rtf, .doc, .docx, .pdf, .xls, .xlsx, .sib, .mus

 Local Pittsburgh students may be interested in the Part-Time Commuter option.
 The Part-Time Commuter option requires that students live in or near Pittsburgh and can commute to campus.
-Complete the Pre-College Part-Time Commuter Music Registration Form to begin registration.
-Visit our website here to learn more.
+Complete requirements for the Part-Time Commuter option on the School of Music website.

 Pre-College Music is pleased to offer a number of merit-based tuition scholarships to its most talented applicants.
 Due to CMU’s focus on chamber music, scholarships are only available to fully-formed chamber groups of 3 or more players.
 The chamber group may be created specially for the purposes of this scholarship.